juju/juju-restore/README.md

 The expected usage is to copy the juju-restore binary and the backup file to the primary controller machine and then run it:

-    ./juju-restore --username machine-n --password mongo-password /path/to/backup/file
+    ./juju-restore /path/to/backup/file

-Username and password should be the `tag` and `statepassword` fields from the machine agent's config file:
+Username and password will be collected automatically from the machine agent's config file: `/var/lib/juju/agents/machine-<n>/agent.conf` They can be specified manually with the `--username`/`--password` options if needed.
-`/var/lib/juju/agents/machine-<n>/agent.conf`

 The other connection options (hostname, port and ssl) have defaults that should be correct unless there is some unusual configuration for